What’s better than chocolate? Nothing! Unless you add fruit, nuts, and top it all off with a little sea salt kick. Then, you have pure magic.

 For this recipe, we chose a blend of dark and bittersweet chocolate and added dried cranberries, raw pepitas, sunflower seeds, and almond slivers, topped it all off with melted apricot preserves, cinnamon, and Hawaiian Red sea salt.
 Absolutely delightful.

 You can choose any combination of fruit and nuts you like, and be sure to use high-quality chocolate, as the flavor will be very prominent.
 As for the salt, my new favorite is this delicious Hawaiian Red from Go Lb.
-Salt, with rich notes that really bring out the depth of the chocolate and compliment the almond and seed mix.
+Salt, with rich notes that really bring out the depth of the chocolate and complement the almond and seed mix.

 Salted Dark Chocolate Fruit Bark